Vigil (TV series)

-The series received generally positive reviews from critics, with praise for the writing, pace, acting, visual style, set design, tone, and atmosphere, but it was criticised for the dialogue, plot, and inaccuracies.
-In March 2022, the series was renewed for a second series.
+The second series premiered on 10 December 2023.
+It replaces the nautical setting of the first series with a land-based drama that focuses on prototype drone technology.
+Jones, Leslie and Lewis reprise their roles with Dougray Scott and Romola Garai joining the main cast.

+In February 2025, it was renewed for a third series, to be set in an Arctic research station.
+Filming began in September 2025.

 Plot

+Series 1

-Detective Chief Inspector Amy Silva of the Scottish Police Service is sent to HMS Vigil, a nuclear-powered Vanguard-class ballistic missile submarine, to investigate a death on board, which takes place shortly after the mysterious disappearance of a Scottish fishing trawler.
+Detective Chief Inspector Amy Silva of Police Scotland is sent to HMS Vigil, a nuclear-powered Vanguard-class ballistic missile submarine, to investigate a death on board, which takes place shortly after the mysterious disappearance of a Scottish fishing trawler.
 Her investigations, and those of her colleagues ashore, bring the police into conflict with the Royal Navy and MI5, the British Security Service.

-The loss of the fictional trawler Mhairi Finnea in the series bears similarities to the sinking of the FV Antares by Royal Navy nuclear-powered submarine HMS Trenchant in the Firth of Clyde in 1990.
-Families of the Antares crew expressed upset at scenes of the Mhairi Finnea foundering; however, the BBC denied that the drama was inspired by or based on a specific real-life event.
+The loss of the trawler Mhairi Finnea in the series bears similarities to the sinking of the FV Antares by Royal Navy nuclear-powered submarine HMS Trenchant in the Firth of Clyde in 1990.
+Families of the Antaress crew expressed upset at scenes of the Mhairi Finnea foundering; however, the BBC denied that the drama was inspired by or based on a specific real-life event.

+Series 2

+When a Royal Air Force prototype combat drone is compromised and kills several soldiers during a joint demonstration in Scotland, Silva's team are tasked with finding the perpetrator.
+She travels to joint Al-Shawka Air Base in the Kingdom of Wudyan, a controversial ally in the Persian Gulf, and discovers a wider conspiracy intertwined with the current regime's collaboration with the British government and private enterprise on drone development.

+Series 3

+The third series will be set at an Arctic research station where Silva and Longacre investigate the death of a British special forces officer.